oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 stopped by a police officer for exceeding a speed limit, Holder Binding may be necessary to ensure that the person driving the car and presenting the license is the actual Holder of the license.
-The Verifier (e.g., the software used by the police officer) will ensure that the HS-Disclosures JWT is signed by the Holder's private key.
+The Verifier (e.g., the software used by the police officer) will ensure that a Holder Binding JWT is present and signed with the Holder's private key.

 **Scenario B:** A rental car agency may want to ensure, for insurance